-- 1. For cable remotes, connect the remote control lead from the Sidelifter control cabinet to the remote control box. - 2.
+- 1. Connect the remote control lead from the Sidelifter control cabinet to the remote control box. - 2.
 Clean down the area where the module slides over the chassis top flanges with a clean dry cloth. - 3.
 Start the engine in the following sequence: - Check the tractor unit is correctly coupled with the park brake applied.

 In tractor/trailer combinations where the trailer parks on spring brakes, the park brakes when applied stop the provision of air to the semi-trailer from the tractor.
-The Sidelifter requires an air supply to retract the crane module locking pins and operate the engine stop and speed control.
+The Sidelifter requires an air supply to operate the engine stop and speed control.
 There is normally enough air stored in the trailer system when it is parked to provide this for a reasonable number of applications.
 However it is essential that the Sidelifter brake system and piping are always free from air leaks, which waste the stored air.
 On systems where parking is performed by applying air pressure to the service lines this does not apply.

-- Ensure all the Emergency stops are released and remote control (cable or radio) is working. - Insert the key into the Sidelifter start switch and turn to the preheat position.
+- Ensure all the Emergency stops are released and remote control is working. - Insert the key into the Sidelifter start switch and turn to the preheat position.
 Hold the key in this position until the amber preheat lamp beside the key switch goes out.